Kuladhar Chaliha: Political career

-Chaliha started his career as a extra assistant commissioner in the Assam Civil Service in 1913.
-Although he resigned shortly after due to disagreement with opposing policies of the British government.
+Chaliha started his career as an extra assistant commissioner in the Assam Civil Service in 1913.
+He resigned shortly after due to disagreement with the policies of the British government.
 He joined the opium prohibition movement and then the Bar at Jorhat court, where he was soon recognized to be a promising advocate.

 After the Jalianwala Bagh massacre in 1919, Chaliha joined the Indian independence movement under the leadership of Mahatma Gandhi.
 He became the first president of the Assam Pradesh Congress Committee and was a member of the All India Congress Committee.
 He was convicted and imprisoned in 1921 for his involvement in the Indian freedom movement for one year alongside many of his Congress party colleagues.
 Chaliha was elected to the Assam Legislative Council in 1927.
 He was later elected to the Assam Legislative Assembly, and became the first speaker of the Assembly from 5 March 1952 to 7 June 1957.
 Chaliha's interventions in the Assembly mainly revolved around the administration of tribal areas.

 Chaliha is considered to be one of the most prominent freedom fighters during the British occupation of India.